Katja Dedekind: Sporting career

 She competed at the 2019 World Para Swimming Championships in London in four events but did not medal.

 Dedekind is a member of the Australian Dolphins swim team.
 She was coached by Nathan Doyle while preparing for the 2020 Paralympic Games in Tokyo.
 At the games, Dedekind won a bronze medal in the Women's 100 m backstroke S13 with a time of 1:06.49, after achieving a personal best time of 1:07.38 in the Heats.
 She also won a bronze medal competing in the Women's 400 m freestyle S13.
 Her time of 4:35.87 was 12 seconds behind the winner, Anna Stetsenko, of Ukraine.
 Dedekind also competed in the 50 m freestyle S13 where she qualified for the finals but could only manage fourth in the final.

 At the 2022 World Para Swimming Championships, Madeira, Dedekind won three medals - gold in the Women's 50 m Freestyle S13 and silver in the Women's 100 m Backstroke S13 and Women's 400 m Freestyle S13.

 At the 2022 Commonwealth Games in Birmingham, Dedekind won the gold medal in Women's 50 m freestyle S13 in a world record time.
+At the 2023 World Para Swimming Championships, Manchester, England, Dedekind won three medals - gold, silver and bronze medal.

 About June 2022, Dedekind changed clubs from SC Spartans with coach Nathan Doyle to the Yeronga Park Swim Club with coaches Robert van der Zant and Kate Sparkes.